ltutech/ltuengine-python-client/README.md

 ```

 Once you have at least one image in your application, you can start making
-search queries by using the sear_image() function of a  QueryClient instance:
+search queries by using the search_image() function of a  QueryClient instance:
 ```python
 from ltu.engine.client import QueryClient query_client = QueryClient(my_application_key)